Return to the search form Return to your search results

 Students enroll with their local Welsh peers in regular classes at Swansea University.
 Students earn 12-18 s.h. for each semester at Swansea.

-While enrolled at Swansea, students can choose from courses from a huge variety of disciplines.
-You can find details about the courses offered at Swansea University under the Course Catalogue and Credit Load heading on their Fact Sheet page.
+While enrolled at Swansea, students can choose from courses from a large variety of disciplines.
+You can find Swansea's course catalog as well as details on which courses you're able to enroll in, under the Course Catalogue and Credit Load heading on their Fact Sheet page.

 Credits at Swansea

-• 10 credits at Swansea is equivalent to 3 semester hours at the University of Iowa
+• 10 credits = 3 s.h. at the University of Iowa

-• 15 credits at Swansea is equivalent to 4 semester hours at the University of Iowa
+• 15 credits = 4 s.h. at the University of Iowa

-• 20 credits at Swansea is equivalent to 6 semester hours at the University of Iowa
+• 20 credits = 6 s.h. at the University of Iowa

-• 30 credits at Swansea is equivalent to 8 semester hours at the University of Iowa
+• 30 credits = 8 s.h. at the University of Iowa

 Flexibility Regarding Course Offerings